Table of Contents

 At low levels (1 to 20 milligrams), CBD can help you feel relaxed and take the edge off the day without making you feel sedated.
 At higher levels (20+ milligrams) you may feel very relaxed and possibly sleepy.
 Each person responds differently, so it’s best to start low and work up in serving size.

 CBD has many of the same beneficial effects as THC.
-Studies on CBD and THC are quite recent, but there is already enough evidence to support that CBD may:
+Studies on CBD and THC are quite recent, but there is already enough evidence to see some of the following benefits:

 CBD is a natural cannabinoid found in the cannabis plant.
 Both hemp and marijuana belong to this same cannabis family, but they are two distinct plants (technically, not taxonomically) with different CBD contents.